fleetdm/fleet/articles/fleet-4.25.0.md

 - Fixed the alignment of the "copy" and "show" button icons in the Manage enroll secrets and Get API token modals.

 ## Ready to upgrade?
-Visit our [Upgrade guide](https://fleetdm.com/docs/deploying/upgrading-fleet) in the Fleet docs for instructions on updating to Fleet 4.25.0.
+Visit our [upgrade guide](https://fleetdm.com/docs/deploying/upgrading-fleet) in the Fleet docs for instructions on updating to Fleet 4.25.0.

 <meta name="category" value="releases">
 <meta name="authorFullName" value="Noah Talerman">